-Breathe downwards into the pelvis and feel the natural movement of the pelvic floor.
-Long exhalations
+Breathe downwards into the pelvis and feel the natural stretch and release of the pelvic floor.

-A bolster or other matching supports on each side.
+A bolster or other matching supports on each side, if needed.

-Exhale knees to side, inhale to centre ~3x and decide how close the support needs to be.
+Exhale knees to side, inhale to centre ~3x and decide how close / high the support needs to be.

-Rest the knees on the bolster and tuck the other bolster into the back for support.
+Rest the knees on the support and tuck the other into the back as support.

 Equal inhalations and exhalations.